iUtsa/Jack-and-Son-Nail-Salon-fullstack/README.md

 Copy code
 flask run
 5. Access the Application
-Open localhost to view in your browser.
+Open localhost in your browser to view the application

 💻 Usage
 Employee Management: Go to the Employee page to add or modify employee details.